25 Famous Landmarks in Massachusetts to Visit

 Other famous alums include notable scholars and philosophers such as Henry David Thoreau and W. E. B. Du Bois.
 Founding Fathers Robert Treat Paine and John Adams also attended the university.

-☂️ Explore Harvard University on a tour
+☂️ Experience Harvard University with a tour

 Harvard Museum of Natural History